KrypticCoder/Neighborhood-Map/README.md

 1. Start server with `node server.js`
 2. Navigate to 'localhost:3000/' in your browswer to view page

+## Usage
+Enter location and a search term to find businesses corresponding to your query.
+A list of places will show on the left panel.
+Click on either the marker or the name in the panel to view more information about that specific place.

 ![Starting page](https://ibb.co/gq5zvF)

 ## Acknowledgements